opendatacube/odc-stats/README.md

 CPU cores.
 Memory usage should be something like `2048 * 2048 * bands *
 dtype_size * num_cores`, so for 64 cores maybe something like ~1GB ish.
 Each
 core gets a 2048 * 2048 chunk of the whole continent.

+## Docker image

+The dockerfile for the docker image used in the ochastration, which can be used in local environment for test/development as well, is located under [docker](./docker).

+## Integration test

+The integration test for the summary products is located under [tests](./tests).
+Currently the test is performed on all the official summary products published by DEA.
+The "golden files" to test against are stored on the public accessible [S3 bucket](s3://dea-public-data-dev/stats-golden-files).
+The "golder files" should be achived but not deleted in the case that we decide to amend or upgrade any product.
+It will help with tracking the changes that we intend and alerting those that we do not.

+The test is meant to be regressive, i.e., the new version of `odc-stats` need to pass the test on the last version of docker image.
+The new version of docker image needs to pass the test on the current released version of `odc-stats`.